 “The U.S. was extremely lucky in 2010 in that none of the 12 Atlantic basin hurricanes that formed crossed the U.S. coastline,” Klotzbach said in a news release.
 “On average, about one in four Atlantic basin hurricanes make U.S. landfall, and therefore, we could expect to see more landing hurricanes in 2011."

-Brandon Patch posted information about hurricanes and flooding as part of its Florida Severe Weather Awareness Week coverage.
+Brandon Patch posted information about as part of its Florida Severe Weather Awareness Week coverage.
 The posting includes links to other weather events and to the hazardous weather background, tips and information posted by the Florida Division of Emergency Management and the American Red Cross.